adobe/reactor-postman/README.md

 Each request builds on the previous request and demonstrates an end-to-end property creation to publish.
 Details on the specifications, headers, and attributes can be found for each endpoint in the [Launch Docs](https://developer.adobelaunch.com/).
 At the completion of each request, various environment variables required for later will be set using the postman `test` and `postman.setEnvironmentVariable`

+## Contributing

+ Contributions are welcomed!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## Licensing

 This project is licensed under the Apache V2 License.
 See [LICENSE](LICENSE) for more information.